snivellus38/cp/README.md

-one more repo to make sure i wont be touching any grass
+one more repo to ensure i wont be touching any grass